RyotaMitaraiWeb/Flashcards/README.md

 ## Structure
 * ``components`` - holds all components in the project, each in its own subfolder.
 Documentation with more detailed information is provided for each component in its respective subfolder.
+* * **Note:** in some cases, you may see files with a name pattern like ``ComponentTestWrapper.vue.test``.
+Those are meant to be rendered **only** in testing environments and should not be used in production environments.
+The reason for those's existence is so that the component that has to be tested can be injected easily into a ``v-layout`` component (or another Vuetify component) instead of having to configure this in the tests themselves.
 * ``constants`` - holds objects with various constant values.
 The current ones consist of:
 * * ``allowedPreferences`` - valid themes and palette colors.
 * * ``api`` - the various API endpoints to which you can send requests.
 Each endpoint property is preppended by the ``VITE_API_URL`` environment variable automatically, so you do not have to provide it with each request yourself.